Law Enforcement & Firefighting

 Americans aren’t the only ones with an interest in Homeland Security, Law Enforcement & Firefighting.
 About 1.4% of those with this major are international students.

 How Much Do Law Enforcement & Firefighting Majors Make?

 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in homeland security, law enforcement and firefighting was $32,600 per year.
-These stats come from the U.S. Department of Education.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in homeland security, law enforcement and firefighting made a median starting salary of $32,600 per year.
 During this timeframe, most salaries fell between $29,650 (25th percentile) and $35,700 (75th percentile).

-We don’t know for sure if all of these people took jobs related to homeland security, law enforcement and firefighting so take that into consideration.
+Note that some of these people may have jobs that are not directly related to a homeland security, law enforcement and firefighting degree.

 Salaries According to BLS